fatihege/snake-game/README.md

 # Snake Game

 This is a terminal-based Snake game implemented in C++ with an Object-Oriented Programming (OOP) approach.
-The project uses design patterns like Singleton for efficient resource management and provides a modular, maintainable codebase with clear separation of concerns.
+The project uses a modular, maintainable codebase with clear separation of concerns.

 ## Directories